FixPlanet/org/README.md

 # [FixPlanet Club](https://fixplanet.club)

 A repository containing all the organisational documents related to FixPlanet Club.
+In here you will find all about our mission, our governance, and administration processes.

 ## Microgrant Fund